Nasrallah-Adel/LenmoTest/README.md

 4-The loan will be funded successfully and the loan status will be Funded 5-The loan payments will be created with the monthly amount to be paid and its due date 6-Once all the payments are successfully paid to the investor, the loan status will be Completed

+#*To run Project*
+##First
+install Docker on your machine you can follow the steps [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+##Second
+cd to folder of project

+- cd LenmoTest
+-  docker-compose  up --build

+if open project for first time use "*docker-compose  up --build*" , if you use it before without change the code or setting of docker file or docker-compose you can just use "*docker-compose  up*"